leandrolanzieri/RIOT/doc/doxygen/src/kconfig/kconfig.md

 documented in [Appendix A](#Appendix-A-Check-if-a-module-is-being-used).

 #### Input
-- Makefiles contaning needed modules and dependencies
+- Makefiles containing required modules and dependencies.

 #### Output
-- `$(GENERATED_DIR)/Kconfig.dep` file
+- `$(GENERATED_DIR)/Kconfig.dep` file.

 ### 2. Merging all configuration sources
-In this step configuration values are taken from multiple sources and merged into a single `merged.config` configuration file.
-As this file is temporary and is removed on clean, if the user needs to save a particular configuration set a backup has to be saved (this can be done using the menuconfig interface) so it can be loaded later in this step.
+In this step, configuration values are taken from multiple sources and merged into a single `merged.config` configuration file.
+This file is temporary and it is removed on clean (`make clean`).
+In case the user needs to save a particular configuration set, a backup has to be saved (this can be done using the menuconfig interface) so it can be loaded later in this step.

-To accomplish this, the `mergeconfig` script is used.
-Note that **the order matters**: existing configuration values are merged in the order expressed in the Input section, where **the last value assigned to a parameter has the priority**.
+To accomplish merging of multiple input files, the `mergeconfig` script is used.
+Note that **the order matters**: existing configuration values are merged in the order expressed in the input section, where **the last value assigned to a parameter has the priority**.
 Any configuration file that is not present will be ignored.
 If no configuration files are available all default values will be applied.